philippotto-hauber/poll-tracker-assignment/README.md

 ![Figure: trends](./plots/plot_trends.png)

+To ensure that the trend vote shares sum to 1, I calculate the trend of `Others` (if present in the data) as 1 minus the trends of the candidates.

 ### Export to csv

 The results are written to csv files in the present working directory.
 In line with the example files provided, the trends (polls) are in (reverse) chronological order.

 ## To do